Jgerbrandt/Seng438-a4-g3/seng438-a4-g3.md

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

+Mutation testing is used to evaluate the effectiveness of existing test cases.
+It involves creating small, artificial changes to the system under test and then running the existing test suite to see if any of the mutations cause the tests to fail.
+The goal of mutation testing is to identify weaknesses in the test suite and to improve the quality of the testing process.

+## Advantages:

+Increases confidence that the test suite is correct.

+Improves test coverage by exposing areas of the code that are not adequetly covered.

+Better understanding of the code by highlighting areas that are difficult to test and susceptible to defects.

+## Disadvantages:

+Time consuming.
+There are hundreds of mutants being injected to each file so covering all of them is a long and difficult process.

+Lots of false positives.
+Some mutations wont cause any issues to the code so it leads to lots of false positives.

 # Explain your SELENUIM test case design process

 For our test case design process, we wanted to give each group member a chance to play with the Selenium IDE, so long as they tested 2 major functionalities of the website.
 We chose to test the IKEA website (https://www.ikea.com/) and some of the targeted functionality included Logging in, Adding to cart, adding to wishlist, and searching for products (alongside some others).
 Although each group member was allowed to explore the Selenium IDE freely, they were still tasked to functionality that would be utilized most by common users of the website.
 The follow table shows a list of the test cases as they appear on Selenium (in the submitted .SIDE files) alongside the group member who performed the respective tests.

 | Group Member | Test Case Name                            |